Aptivi/NitrocidKS/README.md

 The build is currently [![Build status](https://ci.appveyor.com/api/projects/status/9anm0jc0x9raoy8x/branch/master?svg=true)](https://ci.appveyor.com/project/EoflaOE/kernel-simulator/branch/master)

-INFO: This kernel simulator simulates our **future** kernel that is planned by us and is not a final planned version of Kernel, since it was minimal.
+This kernel simulator simulates our **future** kernel that is planned by us and is not a final planned version of Kernel, since it was minimal.

-NOTE: This kernel simulator _will_ continue to be developed, even if we made the real PC version of Kernel.

-NOTE: It can only be Console at the moment, while we are developing a GUI for this simulator.

-Kernel Simulator lets you simulate a _very_ early access for our **future** Kernel.

 Cannot log-in to Kernel Simulator on **root** account?
 The password is the _backwards_ of **root**.

+## |-----+--> _Notes_ <--+-----|

+- This kernel simulator _will_ continue to be developed, even if we made the real PC version of Kernel.

+- It can only be Console at the moment, while we are developing a GUI for this simulator.

+- The version of Firefox was old and so we cannot upload binary into release page.
+You have to build from source to use, or use an [archive](https://github.com/EoflaOE/Kernel-Simulator/tree/archive/bin/Windows).

 ## |-----+--> _Download_ <--+-----|